 The foot is the foundation of the whole body.
-When the foot is out of alignment (fallen arches), greater stress is placed on other joints in the body to help compensate.
-This is often the cause of soft tissue pathology and the two most common ones are Achilles tendonitis (tendon overuse injury) or Plantar fasciitis (inflammation of the ligament).
+Fallen arches put the feet out of alignment.
+Consequently, greater stress is placed on other joints in the body to help compensate.
+This is often the cause of soft tissue pathology; the two most common ones are Achilles tendonitis (tendon overuse injury) or Plantar fasciitis (inflammation of the fascia).

 There are 2 kinds of flat feet:

 Patient with stage III posterior tibial tendon dysfunction

 Flat footed patients may experience symptoms such as:

 Flat feet can be corrected by podiatrist-prescribed customised foot orthotics (custom insoles) and appropriate footwear.